 About the Swartz/Ferriter Scholarship

-The Swartz/Ferriter Scholarship program awards monetary scholarships to people with kidney failure for continuing education.
+The Swartz/Ferriter Scholarship program awards monetary scholarships to individuals who are on dialysis or who have received a kidney transplant.
 The awards are paid directly to the educational institution.
 Students may receive the award up to two times.
-View the 2017 Scholarship Brochure.
+Learn more about the program here.